parth-hiwarkar637/flappy-bird/README.md

 ---

-This project is part of my journey into programming and building things from scratch.
+This project is part of my journey into programming and building things from scratch..